William Van Alen: Life

 The completion of the Chrysler Building was received by critics with mixed reactions.
 Van Alen was hailed as a "Doctor of Altitude" and as "the Ziegfeld of his profession."
 However, the building itself was described by some critics as just flash which "embodies no compelling, organic idea" and which was "distinctly a stunt design, evolved to make the man in the street look up" but having "no significance as serious design."
 Nevertheless, the Chrysler Building remains a beloved New York City landmark structure.

 Van Alen had failed to enter into a contract with Walter Chrysler when he received the Chrysler Building commission.
 After the building was completed, Van Alen requested payment of 6 percent of the building's construction budget ($14 million), a figure that was the standard fee of the time.
 After Chrysler refused payment, Van Alen sued him and won, eventually receiving the fee.
 The lawsuit significantly depreciated his reputation as an employable architect.
-After his career was effectively ruined by this, and further let down by the Great Depression, Van Alen focused his attention on teaching sculpture.
+After his career was effectively ruined by this, and further let down by the Great Depression, Van Alen focused his attention on teaching sculpture at the Beaux-Arts Institute of Design, which would later be named in his honor.